TimeTravelPenguin/TimeTravelPenguin/README.md

 ## Currently learning

 1. Haskell
-2. Abstract algebra and how it applies to the function paradigm of programming
+2. Abstract algebra and how it applies to the functional paradigm of programming
 3. Lean math proofing assistant

 ## Some Stats